jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 to .vmx file in the virtual machine image directory.

-## Windows settings that are not yet automatized
+## Windows settings that are not yet automated

 ### Enable SVK QWERTY and EN-US keyboard layouts

-Restart the PC afterwards, if I am unable to remove unneeded keyboard layouts use this manual to remove them in the Windows registry: <https://superuser.com/questions/957552/how-to-delete-a-keyboard-layout-in-windows-10/1340511#1340511>
+Restart the PC afterwards, if I am unable to remove unneeded keyboard layouts, use this manual to remove them in the Windows registry: <https://superuser.com/questions/957552/how-to-delete-a-keyboard-layout-in-windows-10/1340511#1340511>

 ### Mouse & display